jfflbnntt/dmsguild/expandedArmory/weapon/properties.md

 * **Ammunition.** You can use a weapon that has the ammunition property to make a ranged Attack only if you have ammunition to fire from the weapon.
 Each time you Attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the Attack (you need a free hand to load a one-handed weapon).
 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
 If you use a weapon that has the ammunition property to make a melee Attack, you treat the weapon as an improvised weapon.
 A sling must be loaded to deal any damage when used in this way.
 Ammunition weapons have a maximum range which is 4x its short range.

-* **Bracing.** These weapons are more effective when braced and set against charging opponents.
-If you are proficient with this weapon, Readied Attack Actions against an advancing opponent have Advantage.
-Brace weapons tend to be **two-handed** or **versatile** piercing weapons, like spears and pikes.
+* **Bracing.** These weapons are most effective when braced and set against charging opponents or while on a charging mount.
+If you are proficient with this weapon Readied Attack Actions against an advancing opponent and Charge attacks have Advantage.
+These weapons can also be couched in one hand while mounted, ignoring the **two-handed** property if present.
+Bracing weapons tend to be **two-handed** or **versatile** piercing weapons, like spears and pikes.
 Bracing weapons should not also have the **slow** property.

 * **Brutal.** These weapons create deep vicious wounds that tend to bleed.
 If you are proficient with this weapon treat any 1 rolled on a weapon damage die as a 2.
 This includes any additional critical hit dice and dice provided by sneak attack, but does not include dice provided by spells or other features.
 This property is negated by **hardened** armor.
 Axes and other curved slashing weapons tend to have the brutal property.